SynthX-Multi/DiscoMine/Setup.md

-# 🚀 Deploying DiscoMine on WispByte
+# 🚀 Deploying DiscoMine v2

-This guide walks you through deploying **DiscoMine** on **WispByte**, from creating your Discord bot to configuring the server and keeping it online 24/7.
+This guide walks you through deploying **DiscoMine** on a Discord bot hosting service.
+While the steps are generally the same across most hosts, this guide uses **Quaxly Hosting** as the example.

+> [!TIP]
+> It is **highly recommended to complete this setup on a PC**.
+Uploading files, editing configuration, and managing your hosting panel is much easier on desktop.

 ---